Communist rift plunges Nepal's ruling coalition into crisis

 Political analysts said Prachanda, whose party controls 32 seats in the 275-member parliament, must face a confidence vote within 30 days.

-He is likely to win that vote with support from the Congress party, and form a new coalition that includes Congress and other smaller groups.
+He is likely to win that vote with support from Congress - the largest single party in parliament - and form a new coalition that includes Congress and other smaller groups.

-Prachanda has worked with Congress before, and political analysts say the Maoist leader is more comfortable with Congress than he is with the Marxist Leninists.
+Prachanda has worked with Congress before, and political analysts say the Maoist leader is more comfortable with Congress than with the Marxist-Leninists.

 ((gopal.sharma@thomsonreuters.com; + 977 1 4372152; Reuters Messaging: gopal.sharma.reuters.com@reuters.net))